 E-3.
-Contacts With Probation and Mental Health Examiner.
+Contacts With Probation and Mental Health Examiner

 The attorney should engage in contacts with Probation, and with any mental health examiner, that are designed to influence the dispositional recommendations.

-The attorney should communicate directly to the assigned investigative Probation Officer, and to any assigned mental health examiner, any positive information regarding the child that the attorney believes may not already have been provided.
-It is not enough to present such information at the dispositional hearing after the Probation and mental health examiner's recommendations have already been formulated and committed to writing; indeed, it is far more difficult to counter a formal recommendation than it is to help shape the recommendation while it is being formulated.
+The attorney should communicate directly to the assigned investigative Probation officer, and to any assigned mental health examiner, any positive information regarding the child that the attorney believes may not already have been provided.
+It is not enough to present such information at the dispositional hearing after the Probation officers and mental health examiner's recommendations have already been formulated and committed to writing; indeed, it is far more difficult to counter a formal recommendation than it is to help shape the recommendation while it is being formulated.
 The attorney should make an effort to develop positive working relationships with Probation personnel and with the mental health professionals who conduct evaluations for the family court in juvenile delinquency proceedings.

-While there may be certain judges who routinely bar attorneys from engaging in ex parte contacts with Probation and with mental health examiners, generally these examiners are not represented by counsel in the proceeding and thus Rule 4.2 of the Rules of Professional Conduct does not prevent an attorney from engaging in such "lobbying."
+While there may be certain judges who routinely bar attorneys from engaging in ex parte contacts with Probation and with mental health examiners, generally these examiners are not represented by counsel in the proceeding and thus Rule 4.2 of the NY Rules of Professional Conduct does not prevent an attorney from engaging in such "lobbying."
 Kenneth C. v.
-Delonda R., 10 Misc.3d 1070(A) (Fam.
+Delonda R., 10 Misc.
+3d 1070(A) (Fam.
 Ct., Kings Co., 2006).

 E-4.
-Prepare to Challenge Dispositional Reports and Recommendations.
+Prepare to Challenge Dispositional Reports and Recommendations

 The attorney should review the Probation investigation report and any mental health evaluation ordered by the court, as well as notes and other documents prepared or utilized by Probation or the mental health examiner.

-Pre-dispositional Probation investigations (which may include a victim impact statement), and diagnostic assessments, are governed by FCA § 351.1.
+Pre-dispositional Probation investigations (which may include a victim impact statement) and diagnostic assessments are governed by F.C.A. § 351.1.
 Probation and mental health reports must be made available by the court for inspection and copying by the Presentment Agency and the respondent at least five court days prior to commencement of the dispositional hearing.
-FCA § 351.1(5)(a).
+F.C.A. § 351.1(5)(a).
 The attorney should discuss with the child in general terms the conclusions and recommendations contained in the reports, and, as necessary and in a manner that takes account of the sensitive nature of certain information, review the reports with the child to determine whether any information can be challenged as inaccurate or misleading.
-However, the reports are otherwise confidential under FCA § 351.1(6).
+However, the reports are otherwise confidential under F.C.A. § 351.1(6), and the attorney should get the court's permission before showing them to defense experts.

 When appropriate, the child's attorney should object to commencement of the hearing and introduction of reports when the required five-day notice has not been provided.
-The attorney also should seek disclosure, via subpoena if necessary, of handwritten or typed notes prepared by Probation or mental health examiner, and any records and other documents upon which they relied in formulating their recommendations.
+The attorney also should seek disclosure, via subpoena if necessary, of handwritten or typed notes prepared by Probation or the mental health examiner, and any records and other documents upon which they relied in formulating their recommendations.